 As part of this approach, we make sure that you have no unanswered questions prior to your surgery.
 That way you will approach the day of surgery with confidence and peace of mind.

-We have developed on the website a page that provides a potential patient with 10 questions to ask a surgeon during a breast implant consultation.
-We recently created a blog that provides 10 important things to know for anyone considering breast augmentation surgery.
+We have developed resourceful pages information on our website for potential patients including 10 questions to ask a surgeon during a breast implant consultation, and 10 important things to know for anyone considering breast augmentation surgery.

 Here are 10 questions that we frequently hear from patients who are considering breast augmentation surgery.
 Dr. Cook’s answers will help you understand the nature of the operation, the pros and cons of different techniques, and what to expect during your recovery.